Copious-Modding-Industries/copis_things/thank_you.md

 ### Yourdoom
 Your pixel art is godly.
 To this day I look at the art you've made, and it fills me with inspiration.
 It's thanks to you that I strive to improve.
 You make incredible designs and artwork, I could only hope to get close to that level of skill.
 When I think of good pixel art, you come to mind.
 You're really freaking cool, and so is everything you're involved in.
 Keep up the great work dude, you're incredible.

+### You
+Yes, You, The reader, The player, the one who's gone out of their way to check out this mod.
+Keep being who you are, you are one of a kind.
+I thank you so sincerely for even taking the time to look at this file, which most won't notice.
+This mod means so much to me, and the fact that you've not only discovered it, but looked into it is amazing.
+Thank you.